Written by current M.Sc.A. students in our program. On this page:

 It’s a shorter program than some others (2 years).
 There are no summer classes in the first year so you can have a well earned (and needed!)
 3-month break, but you still have enough hours of practical experience in order to meet SAC’s requirements for national certification as a S-LP.

 The SCSD is relatively small, which means that, no matter how cliché this sounds, there really is a cozy “community” feeling.
 You get to know your classmates (who come from all over the world, great for future international friend/S-LP links!) and meet many of the Ph.D. students in no time.
 The profs are generally very approachable if you have questions, and are quite reasonable regarding deadlines and coursework.
 They know the program has a high workload and often try and make life easier where possible.
 Many of them are S-LPs themselves and so understand the need to make the theory as relevant to clinical practice as possible.
 In addition, as the second years told us on day one, “grades don’t matter.”
 You’ve made it this far, once you’re in the program, as long as you go to class and do the work, you shouldn’t have any major problems.
 This takes some of the pressure off straight away and rather than competing with your classmates, you’ll be able to work together and make some lifelong friends.
 Social nights are also arranged by the Student Council Social Committee so you can mix with the second years and other members of the department – you’ll welcome the distraction by the end of the semester!
-Come visit us on March 20th, 2016 to learn more about our program in person and to talk to our professors!
-Click here for more information.

-First, there’s absolutely no pressure to undertake a research project if you don’t want to.
+First, there’s absolutely no pressure to undertake a research project, if you don’t want to.
 If research is your thing, the level of research at McGill is extremely high.
 The department has some of the most renowned researchers in the field and enjoys extensive links with some of the top institutions in Canada (see research page for details).

 Access to Materials and Information